Managing Debt

 PROS: Interest rates are often lower than credit cards, personal and other loans.

 CONS: While the loan remains outstanding, you may not be able to make pretax contributions, thus incurring higher taxes.
-If you do not repay your loan, you may be subject to a penalty of 10% for early withdrawal.
+If you do not repay your loan, you may be subject to a penalty for early withdrawal.
 The intent of this account is saving for retirement, so borrowing against it is counter to that intent.

 SOURCES: Financial service where your retirement funds are held.